 After a 2km walk from our campsite, we arrived at the Karu Devta temple.
 Karu Devta is the presiding deity of Dumti.
 A small Shivling and Karu devta is present in this temple.

 Happy ji was telling us that even ITBP had been following the traditions and practice of locals to offer a prasad in this temple every morning before starting to cook for that day.
-He added that if any villager is taking his goat or sheeps beyond this point, the villager would sacrifice one of his goats/sheeps here before proceeding further.
+He added that if any villager is taking his goat or sheep beyond this point, the villager would sacrifice one of his goats/sheep here before proceeding further.

-The trail beyond Dumti had given us some wallpaper views, however the reality hit me as we stepped into the rocky trails.
+The trail beyond Dumti had given us some wallpaper views, however, the reality hit me as we stepped into the rocky trails.
 A mild pain had started in my ankle after we crossed the flat surfaces and started walking into the rock patches.
-However, it was a very mild pain and I was confident of finishing off the day’s walk and was hoping for a late night magic for much steeper ascents waiting for us near the Lamkhaga pass.
+However, it was very mild pain and I was confident of finishing off the day’s walk and was hoping for late night magic for much steeper ascents waiting for us near the Lamkhaga pass.

-We came across herds of thick skinned cows chilling out and grazing in the valleys of snow-capped peaks.
-The cows that had been left near Nagasthi had travelled to this point.
+We came across herds of thick-skinned cows chilling out and grazing in the valleys of snow-capped peaks.
+The cows that had been left near Nagasthi had traveled to this point.

 He added that the villagers manage their living with one cow for few months till the winter and would go on search of the herd during the beginning of winter.
 It was interesting to hear from him that no wild animals roamed in this part of Kinnaur and the herd of cows left to graze here would usually be found in it’s full count by the villagers.

 We were also joined in the trail by ITBP jawans who had to camp at Nithal tach.
 The ITBP jawans were reminding us every now and then to hydrate ourselves, protect ourselves with the monkeys’ caps instead of exposing our ears to the heavy winds of these hills in our yet another long walk along the river.
 And, there started the second round of conversations with ITBP jawans.